osrf/gazebo_tutorials/dem/tutorial.md

 gdal_merge.py *.tif -o dem_merged.tif
 </pre>

-Now, you can just use ''dem_merged.tif'' in your world file and Gazebo will load the terrain with all the patches merged.
+Now, you can just use `dem_merged.tif` in your world file and Gazebo will load the terrain with all the patches merged.
 In the next screenshot you can see the result of merging four terrain patches surrounding the Canary Islands.

 [[File:gazebo_dem_merged.png|640px]]